Books by Angela Locke

 Called out at all hours in terrible weather conditions, members of SARDA require incredible powers of physical endurance, personal commitment, and total confidence between dog and handler.
 But the work is exciting, often exhilarating, though sometimes harrowingly tragic, relieved by moments of unexpected humour, particularly when a personality like Sam is around.

-The story of how John and Sam succeeded in joining this demanding organisation, despite some hilariously embarrassing misadventures, and the unique relationship that builds up between them.
+The story of how John and Sam succeeded in joining this demanding organisation, despite some hilariously embarrassing misadventures, and the unique relationship that builds up between them, is an exciting and moving read.
+Souvenir Press Ltd, 1987 & Sphere, 1989.

 Sam & Co

 This is the poignant story of Jenny Harmer, a deaf child growing up in a silent and isolated world, and Connie -- the friendly black collie chosen to be Jenny's devoted companion.
-Thanks to Connie, Jenny is no longer shy and withdrawn, but full of confidence.
+Thanks to Connie, Jenny was no longer shy and withdrawn, but full of confidence, running her own Lakeland pub.
+In the English Lake District.
 Souvenir Press Ltd, 1997.

 Whale Language: Songs of Iona